21DP4KLogi/BusinessRoad/README.md

 Whenever you need to build the frontend: `nimble run brPage`

 ### For hosting
-Uhh, once there is something to host, I will make the Container composing files.
+Uhh, once there is something to host, I will make the container composing files.

 ---